 If the soil in your desired planting location appears compacted or poorly draining, loosen it with a digging fork and then mix in compost, sand, and/or perlite.
 This will help increase drainage.

 Keep an eye on the soil moisture and water only when the top two inches of the soil have dried.
-If you live in an area that receives a lot of rain, you should be aware that aloe plants may not thrive outdoors.
+If you live in an area that receives a lot of rain, you should be aware that aloe plants may not thrive outdoors (and will often droop when overly saturated).

 If you find your plants are rotting, a better option may be to place them in a container on a deck or porch.